 3) Add 1 chopped onion to the skillet and cook until softened, about 5 minutes.
 Add 2 minced garlic cloves, 1 tbsp tomato paste, ⅛ tsp cinnamon, 4 whole cloves, ⅛ tsp allspice to the skillet and cook, stirring constantly for 1 minute.
 Add 1 cup red wine, bring to a boil, and cook until thick and reduced by half, about 2 minutes.
 Remove from heat and divide between Suvie pans with beef.

 4) Add 2 cups beef stock, bacon, and just enough water to just cover the meat (about 1 cup per pan).
+Break bay leaf in half and divide between pans.
 Place pans in Suvie, input settings and cook now.

 Suvie Cook Settings